World

 Here in India, the causes of this poverty are numerous.
 The

-in the First World Countries.
-It is estimated that a person
+in first-world countries.
+It is estimated that a person in the

-average person in India.
-Some estimates even put the figure
+person in India.
+Some estimates even put the figure much higher

-much higher than 30.
-I personally have pledged to never waste
+than thirty.
+I personally have pledged to never waste food unless

-food, unless it will cause me illness.
-I have been very successful
+it will cause me illness.
+I have been very successful with this

-with this for a long time now.
-This invariably means, I have
+for a long time now.
+This invariably means I have to be more

-to be more and more careful about how much I cook or order in
+and more careful about how much I cook or order in the first

-the first place.
-I am also trying to simplify my life-style,
+place.
+I am also trying to simplify my lifestyle by only buying

 The second reason why India experiences such poverty is their